Glossary of religious and spiritual terms

-- In ancient Native American usage and the Hebrew Scriptures (Old
+- In ancient Native American usage, the Hebrew Scriptures (Old

 secretly uses evil sorcery (black magic) to intentionally harm others.

-- In the Christian Scriptures (New Testament): a criminal who murders people by
+- In the Christian Scriptures (New Testament): a criminal who murders people through the use of poisons.

 - A follower of modern-day Religious Satanism.